curroramos/stack-ai/README.md

       chunk_ids: List[str]
       metadata: Optional[DocumentMetadata]
   ```
-- **Why**: By storing only `chunk_ids`, the document remains lightweight and allows modular access to underlying chunks stored in the library.
+-  By storing only `chunk_ids`, the document remains lightweight and allows modular access to underlying chunks stored in the library.

 #### 3. **Library**
 - **Definition**: A `Library` is a top-level collection of documents + centralized chunk storage + index.